kketernality/TRTNetwork/README.md

 ## Build

+The build of this repo relies on CMake.
+Execute the script:

 ```bash
 ./scripts/make.sh
 ```

 ## Run Examples

-The examples in this repo require an environmental variable `CAFFE_ROOT` pointing to the Caffe repo path, because the examples use the model and test data included in Caffe to ensure the correctness of this Tensor wrapper API.
+The examples in this repo require an environmental variable `CAFFE_ROOT` pointing to the Caffe repo path, because the examples use the model and test data included in Caffe to ensure the correctness of this TensorRT wrapper API.

 ```bash
 export CAFFE_ROOT=${CAFFE_REPO_PATH}